vaibharn/SML-Project/README.md

-Go to templateArxiv.pdf to find the PDF of the report.
+Go to templateArxiv.pdf in the milestone_report to find the PDF